 Condemnation means different things in different contexts.
 In the context of eminent domain, it refers to the government deciding to take private property, usually land, for public use.

 You can challenge an eminent domain taking by showing that the government does not have a legitimate public purpose for seizing your land, that the government has a reasonable alternative means of achieving its goals without seizing your property, or that the seizure of your property amounts to excess condemnation (the government taking more than it needs to accomplish its purpose).

 The government’s offer is not a “take it or leave it” proposition.
-You can challenge the government’s appraisal by presenting facts not previously considered, or you can hire an expert to appraise your property and offer that report as evidence of true market value.
+Your Attorney can challenge the government’s appraisal by presenting facts not previously considered, or your attorney can hire an expert to appraise your property and offer that report as evidence of true market value.

 A great deal of our eminent domain work involves negotiating higher settlements on behalf of landowners.
 Property owners should always consider the government’s offer of payment as the starting point for negotiations.